 Discrepancies between the actual level of stock and the book value of stock may be written off by the Chief Constable's CFO up to the level shown below.
-Amounts for write off above this value must be referred to the Treasurer Head of Finance for approval.
+Amounts for write off above this value must be referred to the PFCC's CFO for approval.